Super Bowl snacks are so much fun — but they can be healthy, too.

-"While these foods are delicious, it is a long game — and the parties are even longer — meaning there’s plenty of time to graze on snacks that are less-than-satisfying."
+"While these foods are delicious, it is a long game — and the parties are even longer — meaning there’s plenty of time to graze on snacks that are less than satisfying."

-Luckily, swapping out heavy, processed foods for fresher, healthier options without sacrificing taste is pretty easy to do, London said.
+Swapping out heavy, processed foods for fresher, healthier options without sacrificing taste is pretty easy to do, London said.

-“Making some small modifications to the menu can go a long way in making the foods healthier without sacrificing taste," according to the expert.
+"Small modifications to the menu can go a long way in making the foods healthier without sacrificing taste," according to the expert.

 "If there’s one thing any Super Bowl party is known for, it’s dip: Bleu cheese, queso, beans, sour cream — you name it," said London.

-Instead of the chip-and-cheese calorie bomb, London advises front-loading with fiber-rich pinto beans, skim cheese and blue corn tortilla chips, which have more protein and fiber than other options.
+Instead of the chip-and-cheese calorie bomb, London advised front-loading with fiber-rich pinto beans, skim cheese and blue corn tortilla chips, which have more protein and fiber than other options.

 "Treat yourself to about four cups of air-popped deliciousness — the volume will help you feel like you’re eating a ton," she added.